codecop/babystepstimer/Java/src/main/java/net/davidtanzer/babysteps/readme.txt

 Add mock for audio clip (15')
 * now the whole audio is not in test scope any more. but it never was.

-Add more tests based on Mutation + make tests more rely able (1h)
+Add more tests based on Mutation + make tests more rely able (60')
 * flaky tests are a problem when assessing mutation coverage
 * the more tests I create, the worse it gets.
+* got 87% mutation coverage, could still add one or two things

+==> fast tests with little more coverage = 2.25h